Please reference our Transportation Information 2024-25 Document.

 Students entering Preschool do not need to be fully potty trained to start in the program.
 Students entering PreK are expected to be fully independent when using the bathroom.

-Students need to be at least 3 years old by September 1 of the school year they are applying for in order to enter Preschool.
-Students who are not yet old enough to meet this age eligibility requirement will need to wait until the following school year to be eligible for enrollment.
-For PreK, students must be 4 years old by September 1 of the school year they are applying for.
+For Preschool, students must be 2 years and 7 months old by September 1st of the school year.
+Students who are not yet old enough will need to wait until the following school year to apply.
+For PreK, students must be 4 years old by September 1st of the school year.

 Guided by Quaker principles, our multidisciplinary curriculum is taught through a combination of structured activity and free exploration, which fosters children’s natural curiosity while providing them with the foundation needed for success in Kindergarten—and beyond.